Glyphosate Detox: What It Is, Where It Hides in Your Food, and How to Reduce Exposure (2026)

 The Bayer/Monsanto Litigation Landscape

-Bayer (which acquired Monsanto in 2018) has paid more than 11 billion dollars in Roundup cancer settlements and set aside additional billions in reserves for pending cases, one of the largest pesticide related mass tort settlements in U.S. history.
+Bayer (which acquired Monsanto in 2018) has committed more than $16 billion to Roundup cancer settlements and set aside additional billions in reserves for pending cases, one of the largest pesticide related mass tort settlements in U.S. history.
 Thousands of cases remain in the pipeline.
 The company has continued to argue that glyphosate is safe while simultaneously settling at unprecedented scale, a legal position increasingly difficult to reconcile with the regulatory position.

 "EPA Approved" and "Safe" Are Not Synonyms